-- If your application is written in Java and you are using the Eclipse IDE to develop the integration between the application and BSS, we recommend you to use Eclipse version 3.5 or higher. - You have installed a servlet container or application server, where you can deploy your application and the provisioning service, if any. - You have installed a Web service framework, for example JAX-WS (Java API for XML Web Services), to deal with the Web services. - JAX-WS is a Java API for creating and using Web services.
-It is part of the Java EE platform from Oracle. - You have decided on the authentication type to be used.
-For details refer to Introduction on page 26.
+- You have installed a servlet container or application server, where you can deploy your application and the provisioning service, if any. - You have installed a Web service framework, for example JAX-WS (Java API for XML Web Services), to deal with the Web services.

+JAX-WS is a Java API for creating and using Web services.
+It is part of the Java EE platform from Oracle.

+You have decided on the authentication type to be used.
+For details refer to Introduction on page 29.